DHÂLİM - ظالم

 Moreover, contrary to the animals, man is ignorant about all the things necessary for life and is compelled to learn everything.
 He is in need of innumerable things, and therefore in accordance with the intensive form in the same âyah, is most ignorant.
 But when animals come into the world, they are both in need of few things, and may learn all the things they need, all the conditions of their lives, in one or two months, or even one or two days, or in some cases, in one or two hours.
 It is as if they have been perfected in another ‘âlam, and come thus.
 But then man can only rise to his feet in one or two years, and in fifteen is only able to distinguish between what is beneficial and what is harmful.
 The intensive form of "most ignorant" indicates this, too.”
 The Letters ( 390-391)

-One of the people of attainment perfectly interpreted one of the many jewels of the above âyah as follows:
+Thus, one of the people of perfection perfectly interpreted one of the many jewels of this âyah as follows:

 One who assists a dhâlim in the world is the men of despicableness

-That is a dog, who receives pleasure from serving the unjust hunter.”
-The Twenty-Eighth Letter/The Fourth Matter/Second Point
+That is a dog, who receives pleasure from serving the unjust hunter.

-“Third Question: What is the reason for this calamity, which arises from the wrongdoing of a few individuals, occurring to a degree generally throughout the country?
+What is the reason for this calamity, which arises from the wrongdoings of some individuals, taking the form of a general calamity in the country to a degree?

-The Answer: The general calamity results from the wrongdoing of the majority: most people in a ma’nawî manner participate in the actions of those dhâlim individuals by supporting them actively or by iltizâm or by joining in them.”
-The Words ( 186 )
+The Answer: From the point of general calamity being aroused from the wrongdoings of the majority, most people in a ma’nawî manner participate in the actions of those dhâlim individuals by supporting them through their actions or with iltizâm or through joining them; they cause the general calamity.